 - DUI school

-- Six months of jail time
+- Up to six months of jail time

 A good DUI Attorney can help determine whether police followed proper procedures when they asked you to take a DUI/DWI test.